-iii.
-The Liquidator proposes to maintain in 2013 the same eligibility criteria that applied in 2012.
-As with the Annual Plan for preceding years, for 2013 the Liquidator would determine the annual goals, performance measures and payouts.
-The 2013 goals would include: operation within budget, accomplishment of enumerated claim determination processing objectives and reaching asset marshaling targets.
-Annual cash payments would be made after the close of the performance year (no later than March 15, 2014).
+iv.
+The remaining eight Annual Plan participants have direct responsibility for each operating area, manage employees within such areas, and are held accountable for their respective results.
+As with the Annual Plan for preceding years, for 2015 the Liquidator would determine the annual goals, performance measures and payouts for these employees.
+The 2015 goals would include: operation within budget, accomplishment of enumerated claim determination processing objectives and reaching asset marshaling targets.

+Annual cash payments would be made after the close of the performance year (no later than March 15, 2016).
 If an employee voluntarily leaves or is terminated for cause, then no Annual Plan payment would be made.
 In the event of death, disability or an involuntary termination, the employee would be entitled to a pro rata share of any Annual Plan payment.
-The estimated 2013 cost for the Annual Plan is approximately \$1.17 million (compared with \$1.17 million estimated to be paid for 2012, \$1.58 million paid for 2011, \$1.73 million paid for 2010, \$1.86 million paid for 2009, \$2.29 million paid for 2008, \$2.23 million paid for 2007, \$2.28 million paid for 2006, \$2.28 million b.
+The estimated 2015 cost for the Annual Plan is approximately \$928,025.
+Bengelsdorf Aff. § 8.a.iv.

+Annual Plan Payments (millions)

+2004 2005 2010 Payment \$2.61 \$2.28 \$2.28 \$2.23 \$2.29 \$1.86 \$1.73 \$1.58 \$1.17 \$1.17 \$1.21 (anticipated)

+3 This \$928,025 figure may be compared with payments for prior years:

+- b.
 Collection Plan.
 At the discretion of the Liquidator, the seven senior executives of Home would be eligible to participate in the Collection Plan.
 The Collection Plan is designed to provide focused incentives for the collection of assets, determination of claims and management of the liquidation in an efficient manner.
 Awards under this plan will be based on the accomplishment of annual corporate targets but may also vary, at the discretion of the Liquidator, based on achievement of individual performance goals.
+Bengelsdorf Aff. ¶ 8.b. - i.
 The objective of the Collection Plan, through deferred compensation, is to retain senior and experienced executives as long as deemed necessary by the Liquidator.
 Therefore, any Collection Plan award will be deferred and funded into a trust account.
-The employee will actually receive those funds only upon the involuntary termination of employment other than for cause, or at the dates established by the Liquidator (e.g., an interim 40% payout at July 1, 2015 and 60% payout at July 1, 2017).
+The employee will actually receive those funds only upon the involuntary termination of employment other than for cause, or at the dates established by the Liquidator.
 If an employee voluntarily terminates or is terminated for cause, then all Collection Plan amounts are forfeited.
+In the event of death or disability, the Collection Plan amounts will be distributed per the Plan document.
+Bengelsdorf Aff. ¶ 8.b.i. - ii.
+For 2014, the Liquidator reduced Collection Plan awards by 60% and amended the vesting period to a two year period (2014 awards will vest in 2016).
+The Court approved the reduction and amended vesting period on January 7, 2014.
+Bengelsdorf Aff.

-In the event of death or disability, the Collection Plan amounts will be distributed.
-The estimated 2013 cost for the Collection Plan is approximately \$844,809 (compared with \$844,809 estimated to be paid for 2012, \$895,145 paid for both 2010 and 2011, \$1.06 million paid for 2009, \$1.32 million paid for 2008, \$1.31 million paid for 2007, \$1.45 million paid for 2006, \$1.51 million paid for 2005, and \$1.48 million paid for 2004).
-This figure includes a 2012 reduction of \$5,000 in Collection Plan eligibility for each of two executives whose compensation was considered to be highly competitive at the median market level.
-Bengelsdorf Aff. ¶ 8.b.
+¶ 8.b.ii. - iii.
+The Liquidator proposes to continue the Collection Plan on the same basis in 2015.
+The estimated 2015 cost for the Collection Plan is \$338,123 with any amounts awarded vesting in 2017.
+This figure includes a 2012 reduction of 5% in the awards for all but one executive plus an additional \$5,000 reduction for each of two executives whose compensation was considered to be highly competitive at the median market level.4 Bengelsdorf Aff. ¶ 8.b.iii.